 Minimal geometric deviations of the impeller blades cause blade vibrations that will significantly reduce the application's time between overhaul (TBO) and can lead to the complete failure of a turbocharger.

-The turbine and compressor casing of ABB turbochargers are selected and test to withstand intense shock loading.
+The turbine and compressor casing of ABB turbochargers are selected and tested to withstand intense shock loading.
 This way, fragments are contained within the casing of the turbocharger and prevented from flying out into the engine under great centriful force.

 The dimensional accuracy and material strength of turbocharger components are critical for achieving thermodynamic and aerodynamic efficiency.
 Inaccurate parts geometry and sub-standard material quality can lead to increased fuel consumption, shorter time between overhaul (TBO) and therefore more downtimes.
 Your operation safety can be jeopardized severely as well.